Free expat tax extension icon

 Here’s a quick summary:

-Visa type Best for Financial requirements Processing time
+Visa type Best for Financial requirement What to know in 2026

 How to apply for a Portuguese residence permit